Morten Rasmussen (footballer, born January 1985)

-Morten Nicolas Rasmussen (born 31 January 1985) is a Danish former professional footballer, better known as Morten Duncan Rasmussen, who played as a forward.
-He works as a forward coach at FC Midtjylland.
+Morten Nicolas Rasmussen (born 31 January 1985) is a Danish former professional footballer, nicknamed "Duncan", who played as a forward, and current assistant coach of FC Midtjylland.

-He has played 13 times and scored 4 goals for the Denmark national team.
+He played 13 times and scored 4 goals for the Denmark national team.
 Rasmussen scored 37 goals in 60 matches for various Denmark national youth sides and was named the Danish under-19 Player of the Year in 2003.
 He is the highest scoring player in the history of the Danish Superliga, scoring 141 goals for Aalborg BK, AGF, Brøndby and FC Midtjylland.

 Early life

-Born in Copenhagen, Rasmussen lived in Valby until he was two years old, at which point he and his parents moved to Tilst, 10 km west of Aarhus.
+Born in Copenhagen, Rasmussen lived in Valby until he was two years old, when he and his parents moved to Tilst, 10 km west of Aarhus.

 Club career

 AGF Aarhus

 Rasmussen started his career in the youth scheme of Aarhus top-flight club AGF.
-While at AGF, he earned the nickname "Duncan" due to a slight physical resemblance of former Scottish international striker Duncan Ferguson, though he stated at the time that he wasn't a particular fan of Duncan Ferguson himself.
+While at AGF, he earned the nickname "Duncan" due to a slight physical resemblance to former Scottish international striker Duncan Ferguson, though he stated at the time that he wasn't a particular fan of Ferguson himself.

 In January 2002, Rasmussen turned professional as he signed a three-year contract with AGF, running to January 2005.
 He made his debut for AGF in the Danish Superliga championship in May 2002, as he played the last two games of the 2001–02 Superliga season.
 He made his debut in the 0–1 defeat to Lyngby on 12 May, before scoring his first goal in the 4–0 win against Silkeborg on 16 May.
 Following two goals in 15 games in the first half of the 2002–03 Superliga season, Rasmussen signed an improved five-year contract running until the summer of 2008.

 After meagre goalscoring in his first three full seasons for AGF, scoring 17 goals in 82 games, the 2005–06 Superliga season was Rasmussen's senior-level breakthrough.
 Rasmussen scored 10 goals in 19 games during the first half of the season, including a scoring streak of six goals in five games.
 Before the winter 2005 transfer window.
 Following a total of 28 goals in 103 Superliga matches for AGF, Rasmussen left the club in January 2006.